 This program is a planned sequence of instruction consisting of four courses.
 The recommended sequence allows students to complete specified portions of the program for employment or to remain for additional training.
-A student who completes a course, may either continue with the training program or terminate.
+Students who complete a course, may either continue with the program or terminate.